sharan7898/SDLC-DOC/README.md

 **Need for Software Management**

-There are three software project management needs, and this is:
+There are three software project management needs,

 1.Time
 2.Cost
 3.Quality